Carlow Senior Hurling Championship

 The Carlow Senior Hurling Championship is an annual hurling competition contested by top-tier Carlow GAA clubs.

-St Mullin's are the title holders, having defeating Mount Leinster Rangers in the 2024 Final.
+St Mullin's won the 2024 title, having defeating Mount Leinster Rangers in the final that year.

 History

 Since 1927, with the exception of the 'foot and mouth' year of 1941, a 'Premier' Carlow Hurling Championship has been completed.
 Carlow's premier hurling championship was first awarded senior status in 1960, as the county team had won promotion to Division 1 of the N.H.L. following back-to-back Division 2 title wins.

 St Mullin's are the Carlow kingpins, with their 29 titles including pre-1960 titles that were won in Carlow's premier hurling competition in those days.